dtkaplan/USCOTS/PlenarySession/Outline.md

 It's not about Chicken Salad!
 ==========================================================

 Table showing food poisoning?
-(Danny having second thoughts about this.)
+(Danny having second thoughts about this.
+XX NH concurs we should drop it.)

 Settings Where We Need Causation without Experiment